SophiaChen-codes/DEGage/README.md

 ```

 ### DEGage_preprocess
 Performs a simple scRNA-seq count pre-processing workflow with Seurat and generates automatic cell type annotations with SingleR.
-Is primarily used in DEGage_complete, however, it is available for use individually.
+It is primarily used in DEGage_complete; however, it is available for use individually.
 ```
 DEGage_preprocess(input, dir.type = 'mtx', min.nFeatureRNA = 200,
                   max.nFeatureRNA = 8000, mt.percent = .2,